 In the past five years alone, species such as savannah sparrows, American woodcocks, marsh wrens, spotted sandpipers, warbling vireos, bobolinks and hooded mergansers — all on one state list or another — have used Songbird Slough as breeding grounds.
 They also explain why the 35,000-member Bird Conservation Network considers the preserve a birding “hot spot.”

-The entrance is on the west side of Mill Road about 0.5 mile south of Irving Park Road and 2 miles north of Lake Street (Route 20).
+The entrance is on the west side of Mill Road (Parkside Avenue) about 0.5 mile south of Irving Park Road and 2 miles north of Lake Street (Route 20).